Welcome to my healing guide! This guide will provide builds and tips for becoming a better PvE healer

 As healers, the stats most important to us are:

-• Spell/Weapon Damage, which boosts not just our damage but also our healing power, much like Max Magicka does.
-(Spell and weapon damage are essentially equivalent)
+- Spell/Weapon Damage, which boosts not just our damage but also our healing power, much like Max Magicka does.
+(Spell and weapon damage are essentially equivalent; nearly all sources of them will put points in both)

-• Spell/Weapon Critical, which determines how often our heals randomly “crit” to do extra healing.
-(Spell and weapon crit are essentially equivalent)
+- Spell/Weapon Critical, which determines how often our heals randomly “crit” to do extra healing.
+(Spell and weapon crit are essentially equivalent; nearly all sources of them will put points in both)

 In general, there’s no need to build your healer very tanky.
 You’ve got lots of ways to recover; you’re a healer after all!
 Stay behind the group out of the worst of enemy attacks, and keep on pushing out heals to heal both your group and yourself, and you’ll be fine for the most part.
 Just focus on providing all the buffs and healing you can